AdamDemirel/adamdemirel.com/content/happiness.md

 - minimise as many pains as possible: meditation, and flow state, eliminate rumination
 - make life meaningful? by x:
 - increase your hedonic tone / resting happiness level by experimenting with various NeuroCosmetics

+- A circumstantial improvement of ones life would mean curating circumstances which make pleasures (psych and sens) most likely to occur, pains least likely, maximise flow if necessary and minimise inter-flow states of rumination.
+A sort of self-help/self-sufficiency theory of happiness.
+- Some people have good circumstances naturally (rich and attractive) while others have to work hard towards them.

 # References
 1. All of my information directed here about Epicureanism is derived from his two most prominent writings: Letter to Menoceceus, and Leading Doctrines, along with the two secondary sources David E Cooper (1998) Epicurus’ two letters in Oxford Ethics: The Classic Readings, and Abbreviations used in text by Sharples on The Stoics.